Epitome87/50-projects-50-days/README.md

 Simple page that allows the user to drag an image element into an empty box, which it will then be placed inside of.

 ###### `Originally Completed: 8/27/2021`

+### Day 22: Drawing App

+A drawing app using Canvas!
+Includes basic functionality for increasing/decreasing brush size, changing color, and clearing the drawing.

+###### `Originally Completed: 8/28/2021`